J-1 Visa Sales Compensation Analyst Jobs

 Can the two-year home residency requirement affect my plans after this role?

 Yes.
-J-1 participants who received government financing or whose home country is on the State Department's skills list may be subject to a two-year home residency requirement before changing to most other visa statuses, including H-1B or permanent residence.
+J-1 participants who received government financing or whose home country is on the State Department's skills list may be subject to a two-year home residency requirement before changing to most other visa statuses, including H-1B visa or permanent residence.
 Sales Compensation Analysts should confirm with their designated sponsor whether the requirement applies to their specific situation before accepting a placement, since a waiver process exists but takes time to complete.